 Analysis and design procedures based on ultimate load capacity based on the ACI Code, effects of creep, shrinkage, and temperature, torsional stresses and study of deflections.
-Computer applications to concrete design and program development Behavior of concrete members under fire and explosion conditions.
-3403 Process Piping Design for Offshore Installations (4-3-1) Prerequisite: ET 3402 Laboratory fee required: \$12 A continuation of ET 3402 Process Piping Design II.
-This course applies the concepts and practices of process piping design to offshore installations.
-3404 Digital Signal Processing with Lab (4-3-3) Prerequisite: ENG 1400 and EET 2421 Laboratory fee required: \$12.
+Computer applications to concrete design and program development.
+Behavior of concrete members under fire and explosion conditions.
+3320 Principles of Fire Protection Chemistry and Physics (3-3-0) Prerequisite: MATH 1301.